awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/gettingstarted-concepts.md

 ## Metrics<a name="gettingstarted-concepts-metrics"></a>

 After giving your detector a datasource, you choose fields to be the dataset's measures\. *Measures* are the primary fields that the detector monitors\.
 You can also configure up to five additional fields as *dimensions*\.
 Dimensions are secondary fields that create subgroups of measures based on their value\.
-Each combination of metric and dimension is called a *metric*\.
+Each combination of measure and dimension is called a *metric*\.

 For example, you can choose a field named `availability` for a measure\.
 If you don't choose a dimension, the detector monitors availability across all records\.
 If you choose a field named `country` for a dimension, then the detector monitors availability in each country as a separate metric: *availability in Canada*, *availability in Italy*, and so on\.